Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Christopher Horvers

 Thanks, and good morning.
-So a couple of financial questions.
+So, a couple of financial questions.
 The first one is, can you talk more quantitatively about the gross margin drivers, especially the markdown in inventory reserve and the digital Shipt component of the decline.
 You said hundreds of millions of dollars for the inventory component, which is $200 million, that’s 150 basis points.
 So, how close are we?

 And then, as you look ahead to 2Q, given what you’ve seen in apparel over the past month, has it cleaned – has your inventory cleaned up?
 And how do you think about the potential markdown risk in the second quarter?